roemvaar/cs_notes/docs/computer_systems/ooa&d.md

 ## Inheritance

-- Define the implementation of one class in terms of another's
+* Define the implementation of one class in terms of another's.

-- White-box reuse (reuse by subclassing) - the internals of parent classes are often visible to subclasses
+* White-box reuse (reuse by subclassing) - the internals of parent classes are often visible to subclasses.

 ## Object composition

-- Alternative to class inheritance
+* Alternative to class inheritance.

-- New functionality is obtained by assembling or composing objects to get more complex functionality
+* New functionality is obtained by assembling or composing objects to get more complex functionality.

-- Requires that the object being composed have well-defined interfaces
+* Requires that the object being composed have well-defined interfaces.

-- Black-box reuse - no internal details of objects are visible
+* Black-box reuse - no internal details of objects are visible.

 Use a textual description of the problem you're trying to solve to make sure that your design lines up with the intended functionality of your application.